mpbeemer/readpreviews/README.md

 support file listing the last item number appearing on each order form page.
 This can be a dummy value of '9999 99' to assign 'order form page 99' to all items and the user can add the actual page numbers manually once the order is compiled.
+##### Configuration
+A configuration file named ReadPreviewsConfiguration.xml will be written when the application is first run.
+This contains dummy values that can be edited before running the application again to provide customer name, address and phone information for the header of the order text.
 ## Operation
 * The application will read the contents of ReadPreviews.xml if it is present.
 If not it will present a table with no contents.